-Athletic Training Education Program
+Athletic Training Program

-The mission of the undergraduate Athletic Training Education Program (ATEP) at Troy University is to provide quality didactic and clinical experiences to entry-level athletic training students through the development and utilization of interactive instructional methods and exposure to a variety of clinical education experiences and allied health professionals.
+The mission of the undergraduate Athletic Training (AT) Program at Troy University is to provide quality didactic and clinical experiences to entry-level athletic training students through the development and utilization of interactive instructional methods and exposure to a variety of clinical education experiences and allied health professionals.

-In 1989, funding for the preliminary development of an ATEP at Troy University was obtained through Alabama Sports Medicine and in-kind gifts.
+In 1989, funding for the preliminary development of an AT Program at Troy University was obtained through Alabama Sports Medicine and in-kind gifts.
 The Athletic Training Education Program leads to a Bachelor of Science degree within the College of Health and Human Services.
-The Athletic Training Education Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE), 2201 Double Creek Drive, Suite 5006, Round Rock, TX 78664. www.caate.net.
+The Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE), 6836 Austin Center Blvd., Suite 250, Austin, TX 78731-3193.,www.caate.net.

-Bachelor of Science in Athletic Training Education
+Bachelor of Science in Athletic Training

-The Bachelor of Science in Athletic Training Education consists of two components: (1) pre-athletic training education courses and (2) Athletic Training Education Program courses (first, second and third year).
-All students must complete the courses for pre-athletic training education and the Athletic Training Education Program as described in the University catalog.
-The pre-athletic training education courses must be completed and approved by the ATEP director before a student is eligible for admission to the Athletic Training Education Program.
-All students must make formal application to the Athletic Training Education Program and meet all admission requirements.
-Completion of pre-athletic training education Program.
-Consult with the program director of Athletic Training Education Program.
+The Bachelor of Science in Athletic Training consists of two components: (1) pre-athletic training courses and (2) Athletic Training Program courses (first, second and third year).
+All students must complete the courses for pre-athletic training and the Athletic Training Program as described in the University catalog.
+The pre-athletic training courses must be completed and approved by the AT Program director before a student is eligible for admission to the Athletic Training Program.
+All students must make formal application to the Athletic Training Program and meet all admission requirements.
+Completion of pre-athletic training courses does not guarantee admission into the Athletic Training Program.
+Consult with the program director of Athletic Training Program.